 Subject of admissions examination and additional information

-The single-round exam in form of an oral interview from immunology.
+The two-round exam on the basis of the annexes submitted (first round) and in form of an oral interview from immunology (second round).

 The exam is aimed at testing applicant’s general knowledge of the field.
 The exam includes a discussion about the topic of the applicant’s bachelor thesis and a discussion about a topic for a master thesis.

 Examination is assessed with a maximum of 100 points.

 During the admission examination, the applicant will present a transcript of the courses completed during previous study.

 The admission exam is held in English.